 Mental Health Group

-Children and teens with autism can sometimes struggle to manage emotions, build confidence and be patient with themselves.
-At Surrey Place, we know how important it is to help young people develop emotional and psychological habits that build mental health.
+Children and teens with autism can sometimes struggle to manage emotions, develop confidence and be patient with themselves.
+At Surrey Place, we know how important it is to help young people develop emotional and psychological habits that improve mental health.
 Our mental health groups support youth by teaching them:

 - Positive and negative impacts on mental health

 These groups increase self-awareness and confidence by incorporating therapeutic techniques from evidence-based interventions such as cognitive behavioural therapy, acceptance and commitment therapy, and dialectical behavioural therapy.

 Our mental health groups are developed and run by clinical psychologists and social workers.
 This means your child receives support from both disciplines at the same time.
 Our groups are offered virtually and in-person, so your child will have the opportunity to connect with other youth and practice socializing.
 We incorporate many interactive and collaborative learning approaches including discussions, visuals, hands-on activities and physical movement.

 The Building Confidence Mental Health Group is tailored to support youth ages 9-13 with boosting their self-assurance and confidence.
 The program will help youth to understand what impacts confidence, discover their strengths, and learn to be more compassionate with themselves.
 The group will take place in-person with a focus on building skills that can be applied in everyday life.